-Ugly Cute: Greninja seems like it's trying to act like a super-serious ninja, but its huge bug-eyes, tongue scarf, and incredibly silly voice say otherwise.
+Ugly Cute: Greninja seems like it's trying to act like a super-serious ninja, but its huge bug-eyes, tongue scarf, the use of an adorable, smiling Substitute plushie as a Ninja Log, and incredibly silly voice say otherwise.

 The Wii Fit Trainer.
 The porcelain white skin and eyes actually heightens how creepy and unnatural she seems to be (enough for her to be occasionally compared to Slender Man, of all things).
 Doesn't stop Rule 34 from happening, however.